keptn/lifecycle-toolkit/docs/docs/getting-started/observability.md

 These metrics are exposed via the Keptn lifecycle operator `/metrics` endpoint on port `2222`.

-To see these raw metrics:

-- Port forward to the lifecycle operator metrics service:
+To see these raw metrics, port forward to the lifecycle operator metrics service:

 ```shell
 SERVICE=$(kubectl get svc -l control-plane=lifecycle-operator -A -ojsonpath="{.items[0].metadata.name}")